12 Ways to Unclog a Toilet With Poop in It

 Let this mixture sit for about an hour, then use a plunger to clear the clog.

-This method often clears minor clogs since the hot water can help dissipate any poop stuck in the bowl.
+This method is often successful in clearing minor clogs since the hot water can help to dissipate any poop stuck in the bowl.

 Using hot or boiling water also helps to disinfect the toilet, making it a good option if the clog is caused by feces.